 What Is Psoriasis?

-Psoriasis (pronounced: suh-rye-uh-sus) is a disease that causes skin cells to build up on the surface of the skin.
-There they form itchy, red patches (called plaques) and thick scales.
+Psoriasis (pronounced: suh-RYE-uh-sus) is a disease that causes skin cells to build up on the surface of the skin.
+There they form itchy, red areas (called plaques) and thick scales.
 Psoriasis can appear anywhere on the body, but is usually found on the scalp, knees, elbows, and torso.

 Psoriasis can get better then worse again.
 It may seem to disappear and then come back.
 Once someone has it, though, the tendency to get outbreaks isn't likely to go away permanently.
 For many people, psoriasis isn't a big deal.
 For others, it can be quite serious.